 Google Scholar searches the web for scholarly articles, reports, books, and other materials.
 If using Google Scholar from a PCC campus, you can access full text articles.
 If PCC has access to an article, a "Find it @ PCC" link will appear to the right of the search result.
 Click “Find it @ PCC” to go to the library catalog where you will be offered a choice to view the article.
 From home, you will need to set your Google Scholar preferences to access PCC Library resources.
 See Using Google Scholar for directions on how to set your Google Scholar preferences at home.

-One of the best features of Google's advanced search is the ability to limit your search to the areas of the web where the information is most reliable, such as education sites or government sites.
-The shortcut for this is to add site:edu or site:gov to your regular Google search.
+Google's advanced search lets you limit your search to more reliable resources, like education sites or government sites.
+To do this, add site:edu or site:gov to your regular Google search.